Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 Basically, the animals can eat and mate all year round in Colombia.

-But in Africa, the hippos' numbers have dropped sharply since the 1970s, and in 2016, the International Union for Conservation of Nature (IUCN) listed them as "vulnerable," the last classification before "endangered."
+But in Africa, the number of hippos has dropped sharply since the 1970s, and in 2016, the International Union for Conservation of Nature (IUCN) listed them as "vulnerable," the last classification before "endangered."

 "They can start reproducing really young.
 They can have calves very frequently, like once or more a year.
 And they can reproduce for a very long time, 50 years, almost to the end of their life span," Amanda Subalusky, a professor of biology at the University of Florida, told DW.